aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 1. They're not able to make their own medical decisions
 2. There are no established business and legal procedures to follow

-Imagine that assisted dying is legal for people with severe dementia, but there is not a well-defined procedure for making the decision and carrying out the request.
+Imagine that assisted dying is legal for people with severe dementia, but there is not a well-defined procedure for making the request and carrying out the request.
 Here are a few common scenarios (I'm speculating that these are common mostly through empirical evidence!):

 - there is a parent who has adult children, and the parent expresses the wish to not continue living if they get severe dementia